fatihseydi/Clarusway-aws-devops-workshop/devops/hands-on/nexus/README.md

 Save your changes in the settings.xml file.

-Your settings.xml file should look like this:
+If your settings.xml is read only, set it to write mod with:
 ```
 sudo chmod 755 settings.xml
 ```
+or open it with sudo.

+Your settings.xml file should look like this (Don't forget to change the admin and password):

 ```
 <settings>